udaan-iitt/website/src/posts/blog/activities.md

 But that's not all folks, with the next semester comes new undertakings, the most ambitious of all might just be an online edition of <a target="_blank" href="https://www.instagram.com/tirutsava.iittirupati/">**Tirutsava**</a>!
 How that turns out is a story for another day, but if past semester is any indication, there is cause to be optimistic!

-(with inputs from General Affairs Secretary, Cultural Affairs Secretary, Sports Affairs Secretary, Technical Affairs Secretary and coordinators of Artista, Sargam, PFC, Code club, Actomania, Quiz club, Debate club, Xcite, Gagan Vedhi, Chaturanaga)
+(with inputs from General Affairs Secretary, Cultural Affairs Secretary, Sports Affairs Secretary, Technical Affairs Secretary and coordinators of Artista, Sargam, PFC, Code club, Actomania, Quiz club, Debate club, Xcite, Gagan Vedhi, Chaturanga)